ConradIrwin/cap-runit/README.md

 end
 ```

+N.B.
+For this example to work you will need to ensure that `/var/log/sidekiq`
+can be written to by the capistrano user.

 ### Crash notifications

 If you need to be notified of when a crash happens in your app, you can also